 The technique is pretty easy.
-You’re going to straight for the throat.
-There’s no need for cutting guards or anything else.
-Simply turn on the 2.0 and get to trimming.
-The flexible blade will be able to contour to your skin.
-If you’re really bushy, then take it easy on the first pass.
-You don’t need to be skin close right away.
-Instead get rid of the masses of hair and clean things up on a second pass.
+You're going to straight for the throat.
+There's no need for cutting guards or anything else.
+Simply turn on the 3.0 and get to trimming.
+The flexible blade will be able to contour your skin.
+If you're bushy, then take it easy on the first pass.
+You don't need to be skin-close right away.
+Instead, get rid of the masses of hair and clean things up on a second pass.

 For that second pass, you can push pretty firmly into your skin with no problem.
 You'll be surprised by how close a trim you can get with this device.
 For most guys, it's enough that they don't need to touch a razor.
 If you do want a razor, that's pretty easy too.

 The best tool for the job is The Plow.
-It’s a safety razor designed for use on the body.
+It's a safety razor designed for use on the body.
 Simply lather up some shaving cream or gel and apply it to the pit.
 Raise your arm and do your shaving.
-You’ll find the armpit is more accessible than other places you manscape, so this will be mostly painless.
+You'll find the armpit is more accessible than other places you manscape, so this will be mostly painless.
 The tricky part is getting your dominant arm.
-The Plow is a safety razor, but if you’re clumsy enough you can still carve yourself.
-Take your time and you’ll be fine.
+The Plow is a safety razor, but you can still carve yourself if you're clumsy enough.
+Take your time, and you'll be fine.
 If you need a little courage, just remember all of the reasons you have to be doing this in the first place.

 That's all it takes to manage the hair, but there's one thing you want to consider.
 Stubble is uncomfortable.
 When it's on your face, you don't have to worry too much.
 It doesn't touch much.
 With your armpits, the stubble is going to rub you raw.
 There are two ways to deal with this.
 The first is to not shave.
 Trim the hair but leave it just long enough to not be prickly.
 It's pretty easy, but you might be sacrificing some of that aesthetic value for comfort.